Romney’s racial justice march spotlights faith groups’ role

 The march’s relatively nonpartisan nature didn’t keep Romney from being the target of an online dig from the president, whom he voted to convict on abuse of power charges at the Senate impeachment trial earlier this year.
 Trump tweeted about Romney’s “sincerity,” with evident sarcasm, adding: “Hard to believe, with this kind of political talent, his numbers would ‘tank’ so badly in Utah!”

-White House press secretary Kayleigh McEnany also criticized Romney, saying he had offered “very empty words” in contrast to Trump’s work to help the black community.
+White House press secretary Kayleigh McEnany also criticized Romney on Monday, saying he had offered “very empty words” in contrast to Trump’s work to help the black community.

 Romney, the first major-party presidential nominee who is a member of The Church of Jesus Christ of Latter-day Saints, partly grounded his decision to become the only GOP senator supporting Trump’s removal from office in his faith.
 His move rattled some voters in his conservative state, but it remains unclear whether Romney would suffer political consequences for a vote against Trump assuming he seeks reelection in 2024.